-Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation Hydrology and Water Quality Hydrology and Water Quality HYD Impact 1: During project construction, the project would not violate water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality.
-Construction impacts would be less than significant. mplementation of the project would increase impervious surfaces within the project site, and project operation would have the potential to contribute to the degradation of surface or groundwater quality.
+Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation Hydrology and Water Quality HYD Impact 1: During project construction, the project would not violate water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality.
+Construction impacts would be less than significant.
+Implementation of the project would increase impervious surfaces within the project site, and project operation would have the potential to contribute to the degradation of surface or groundwater quality.
 Operational impacts could be significant.
-CEQA Checklist Appendix G Threshold X. a) Significant HYD/mm-1.1: The Foundation shall implement the following non-structural Best Management Practices (BMPs) for the life of the project: Open Paved Areas and Biofiltration Planter Areas Regular sweeping of all open and planter areas, at a minimum, on a weekly basis in order to prevent dispersal of pollutants that may collect on those surfaces.
+(CEQA Checklist Appendix G Threshold X. a) Significant HYD/mm-1.1: The Foundation shall implement the following non-structural Best Management Practices (BMPs) for the life of the project: Open Paved Areas and Biofiltration Planter Areas Regular sweeping of all open and planter areas, at a minimum, on a weekly basis in order to prevent dispersal of pollutants that may collect on those surfaces.
 Regular pruning of the trees and shrubs in the planter areas to avoid formation of dried leaves and twigs, which are normally blown by the wind during windy days.
-These dried leaves are likely to clog the surface inlets of the drainage system when rain comes, which would result in flooding of the surrounding area due to reduced flow capacities of the inlets.
+These dried leaves are likely to clog the surface inlets of the Less than significant drainage system when rain comes, which would result in flooding of the surrounding area due to reduced flow capacities of the inlets.
 Trash and recycling containers shall be used such that, if they are to be located outside or apart from the principal structure, are fully enclosed and watertight in order to prevent contact of stormwater with waste matter, which can be a potential source of bacteria and other pollutants in runoff.
 These containers shall be emptied and the wastes disposed of properly on a regular basis.
 Education and Training Annual training of employees on property management and proper methods of handling and disposal of waste shall be provided.
-Employees should understand the onsite BMPs and their maintenance requirements.
-Landscaping shall be maintained using minimum or no pesticides.
+Employees should understand the on- site BMPs and their maintenance requirements.
+Landscape Management Landscaping shall be maintained using minimum or no pesticides.
 Litter Control An adequate number of trash receptacles shall be provided and inspected regularly.
-Leaky receptacles shall be provided and inspected regularly.
-Leaky receptacles shall be provided and inspected regularly.
-Leaky receptacles shall be provided.
-Less than significant Prohibit/prevent dumping of liquid or hazardous wastes.
+Leaky receptacles shall be prepared or replaced.
+Receptacles shall be covered.
+Prohibit/prevent dumping of liquid or hazardous wastes.
 Post "no hazardous materials" signs.
 Inspect and pick up litter daily and clean up spills immediately.
 Keep spill control materials available on-site.